 The hunt for the perfect noise cancelling earbuds seems never-ending.
 The Apple AirPods Pro is the obvious choice for iPhone owners, but Bose hopes you’ll consider the Bose QuietComfort Earbuds too.
 Whether you’re a die-hard Apple fan or devoted Android user, these earbuds are worth your while.
 Bose believes its noise cancelling earphones are nothing short of genius, and the price reflects that.
 Let’s find out if you agree.

-Editor’s note: this Bose QuietComfort Earbuds review was updated on February 8, 2021, to include a contents menu.
+Editor’s note: this Bose QuietComfort Earbuds review was updated on May 31, 2021, to address how the earphones compare to the Amazon Echo Buds (2nd Gen).

 Who should get the Bose QuietComfort Earbuds?